mrttrifork/TrigRegAngular/trireg-java-client-api/target/generated-sources/openapi/docs/TimeRegistrationApi.md

         TimeRegistrationApi apiInstance = new TimeRegistrationApi(defaultClient);
         LocalDate date = LocalDate.now(); // LocalDate | The date to consider when fetching active tasks and time registrations
-        String period = "day"; // String | The time period to use when deciding in which time period tasks are considered active try {
+        PeriodEnum period = PeriodEnum.fromValue("DAY"); // PeriodEnum | The time period to use when deciding in which time period tasks are considered active try {
             List<TimeRegistrationsByTaskResponseInner> result = apiInstance.getTaskTimeRegistrationsOverview(date, period);
             System.out.println(result);